AndBu/YAIFM/README.md

 ## Integrate into home assistant

 Once you have integrated the device into ESPHome, it is time to configure it.
-[This sample configruation](https://github.com/AndBu/YAIFM/blob/main/SRC/YAIFM_ESPHome_sample_configuration.yml) is a proof of concept and comes without any warranty.
+[This sample configuration](/SRC/YAIFM_ESPHome_sample_configuration.yml) is a proof of concept and comes without any warranty.

 **As of now, the code will not run if you do not use the end stop switch as it expects a naturally-closed connection of the switch.
 After every reboot of the WeMos D1 mini, the blind has to be initialized by rolling it all the way to the end first.**

 ## Custom PCB

-You can find a custom PCB in the [PCB folder](PCB/). **The PCB has a different pinout compared to the protoboard.**
+You can find a custom PCB in the [PCB folder](PCB/).
+A description can be found [here](PCB/YADCMCB.md). **The PCB has a different pinout compared to the protoboard.**

 # Limitations and constraints